thatthembritt/workdayScheduler/README.md

-# workdayScheduler
+# WorkdayScheduler

+## Description

-scheduler for personal workday
+Scheduler for personal workday

+The application utilizes time blocks so that an individual can view past, present, and future times.